 These liquids are from sanitary sources such as faucets and toilet tanks, but they can quickly degrade into category two liquids.

 These liquids come from sources such as dishwashers, washing machines, sink drains, and toilet overflow (urine only), and contain contaminants that may cause illness or discomfort if ingested.

 These grossly unsanitary liquids include sewage backup, feces contaminated toilet overflow, flooding from rivers or streams, and bacteria laden stagnant liquid, and can cause severe illness or death if ingested.

-Giving your Rainbow International® of York Region North technician accurate information about the water damage in your home ensures your restoration team will bring with it the right tools and expertise for restoring your home to its pre-damaged state.
-For a speedy, safe resolution to water damage to your home or business, contact Rainbow International as soon as possible.
-Our Franchise Location of Rainbow International is an IICRC (Institute of Inspection, Cleaning and Restoration Certification) Certified Firm and is on-call 24 hours a day, 7 days a week to help get your home and your life back on track following damage from water, fire, smoke, mould, and more.
+Giving your Rainbow International® technician accurate information about the water damage in your home ensures your restoration team will bring with it the right tools and expertise for restoring your home to its pre-damaged state.
+For a speedy, safe resolution to water damage to your home, contact Rainbow International.
+Rainbow International is IICRC (Institute of Inspection, Cleaning and Restoration Certification) certified and is on-call 24 hours a day, 7 days a week to help get your home and your life back on track following damage from water, fire, smoke, mold, and more.